nizamiza/8-puzzle/readme.md

 ### Heuristic functions comparison

-As far as the heuristic functions go, it is evident from the results that *Manhattan Distance* heuristic is much more efficient than *Invalid placed items count*, both in time and memory complexities.
+As far as the heuristic functions go, it is evident from the results that *Manhattan Distance* heuristic is much more efficient than *Invalid placed cells count*, both in time and memory complexities.

 ### Why JavaScript?